 Memorandum of Understanding (MOU)

 Thank you for agreeing to host a candidate for their voluntary work placement.
-Your support is critical to developing the next generation of support workers – an important, rewarding, and challenging responsibility.
+Your support is critical to developing the next generation of education support professionals – an important, rewarding, and challenging responsibility.

 An MOU is not a legal contract, and it can be cancelled at any stage.
 It is an industry-standard, non-binding mechanism that is used to outline the expectations of both parties in a semi-formal way.